 - 17. Randomly select one pay period during the fiscal period.
 For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a.
 Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).

-Response: The one employee documented his daily attendance.
-The employee receives no leave time.
+Response: All employees documented their daily attendance and leave.

 b.
 Observe that supervisors approved the attendance and leave of the selected employees/officials.